 Removing part of the bowel is a major operation.
 As with any surgery there are risks with the operation.
-These risks include; Anastomotic leak Sometimes the anastomosis (join in the bowel) leaks.
-Treatment with antibiotics and resting the bowel are generally suitable, however, this may be a serious complication which needs further surgery and formation of a stoma. lleus (paralysis of the bowel) Sometimes the bowel is slow to start functioning after surgery which causes vomiting and delays you from eating and drinking normally in hospital.
-If this happens the bowel may need to be rested and a drip (a tube into a vein in your arm) is used to replace fluids (instead of drinking).
+Risks with this operation include: Anastomotic leak Sometimes the anastomosis (join in the bowel) leaks.
+Treatment with antibiotics and resting the bowel are generally enough, however this may be a serious complication which needs further surgery and formation of a stoma.
+Ileus (paralysis of the bowel) Sometimes the bowel is slow to start working after surgery, which causes vomiting and delays you from eating and drinking normally in hospital.
+If this happens, the bowel may need to be rested and a drip (a tube into a vein in your arm) is used to replace fluids (instead of drinking).
 In addition, you may need a nasogastric tube (tube in your nose which passes into your stomach) so that fluid in your stomach can be drawn off.
-This helps to prevent nausea and vomiting, and remains in place until the bowel recovers.
-Sometimes further surgery is required but this will be discussed with you if it becomes necessary.
+This helps to prevent nausea and vomiting and remains in place until the bowel recovers.
+Sometimes further surgery is required but this will be discussed with you if necessary.
 After any major operation there is a risk of:

-Chest infection

-You can help by practising deep breathing exercises and following the instructions of the physiotherapist.
+Chest infection You can help by practising deep breathing exercises and following the instructions of the physiotherapist.
 If you smoke, we strongly advise you to stop.

-Wound infection

-There is a risk that your wound may become infected.
+Wound infection There is a risk that your wound may become infected.
 Antibiotics are given to help reduce the risk of this happening.

-Thrombosis (blood clot in the leg)

-Major surgery carries a risk of clot formation in the leg.
-A small dose of a blood thinning medication will be given by injection until you go home.
+Thrombosis (blood clot in the leg) Major surgery carries a risk of clot formation in the leg.
+A small dose of a blood thinning medication will be given by injection whilst you are in hospital, and for 28 days afterwards.
+A district nurse can be arranged to do this for you at home.
 You can help by moving around as much as you are able and in particular regularly exercising your legs.
 You may also be fitted with some support stockings for the duration of your stay in hospital.

-Pulmonary embolism (blood clot in the lungs)

-Rarely a blood clot from the leg can break off and become lodged in the lungs.
+Pulmonary embolism (blood clot in the lungs) Rarely, a blood clot from the leg can break off and become lodged in the lungs.
+Leaflet title: Sigmoid Colectomy - Your operation explained Page 3 of 8 Bleeding A blood transfusion may be needed during or after surgery.

-Bleeding

-A blood transfusion may be needed.
 Very rarely, further surgery may be required.

-Risk to life

-Surgery for bowel cancer is classified as major surgery.
+Risk to life Surgery for bowel cancer is classified as major surgery.
 It can carry a risk to your life.
 Your surgeon will discuss this risk with you.
-However, risks do increase with age and for those who already have heart, chest or other medical conditions such as diabetes, or if you are overweight or smoke.
+Most people will not experience any serious complications from their surgery.
+However, risks do increase with age and for those who already have heart, chest or other medical conditions such as diabetes or for those who are overweight or smoke.
 What are the benefits of this procedure?

-The operation is to remove the diseased bowel.
+The operation aims to remove the diseased bowel.
 In most cases this will give you the best chance of a cure or significant improvement in your bowel problems.
 Your surgeon will discuss this with you in more detail.
 What are the alternatives?